COUNTRY/TOWN: USA / New Haven

-Women are Africa’s great engine today and its greatest hope.
-This is also true in the political sphere.
-In an aim to encourage them and strengthen their leadership in this crucial area for the future of their countries, Women for Africa in collaboration with Yale University (USA) with backing from Banco Santander through Santander Universidades, has launched an annual seminar: “Leadership, governance and globalisation: A Forum for strategic impact”.
+Women are today Africa’s engine and its best and greatest hope.
+This is also true in the political arena.
+To promote them and strengthen their leadership in this crucial area for the future of their countries, Women for Africa has launched, in collaboration with Yale University (USA) and with the support of Banco Santander through Santander Universities, the annual seminar “Leadership, Governance and Globalization: Leadership Forum for Strategic Impact”.

-This is a space for training, dialogue and a meeting point for international leaders in which African women of the highest level in the political sphere participate.
-The first edition was held in May 2015, with ten ministers and former ministers from Nigeria, Kenya, Mali, Morocco and Ghana taking part.
-Since then, another four have been held.
-A total of 53 women from 33 African countries have now been through the course.
+This is a space for training, dialogue and a meeting point with international leaders in which African women of the highest level in the political sphere participate.
+The first edition was held in May 2015, with the participation of 10 women ministers and former ministers from Nigeria, Kenya, Mali, Morocco and Ghana.
+Four other editions have been held since then.
+A total of 53 women from 33 countries on the continent have completed the program.

-The forum is held on the Yale campus in New Haven, and after the training sessions the participants go to Washington or New York to hold interviews with outstanding individuals of worldwide renown such as John Kerry, Hillary Clinton, Janet Yellen, Nancy Pelosi, Ellen Johnson Sirleaf, Sonia Sotomayor and more.
+The first part of the Forum is held on the Yale campus in New Haven, and after the training sessions, the participants travel to Washington or New York, where they have interviews with leading global personalities such as John Kerry, Hillary Clinton, Janet Yellen, Nancy Pelosi, Ellen Johnson Sirleaf, Sonia Sotomayor, etc.

-With this forum, we aim to create a network of women politicians united by a will to strengthen democracy and equality on the continent, focussing on human development and contributing to good governance, peace and, ultimately, people’s dignity and well-being.
+With this Forum we want to create a network of women politicians united by the will to strengthen democracy and equality in the continent, focusing on human development and contributing to good governance, peace and, ultimately, the dignity and welfare of people.